Desert Plants for Landscaping

-As one of the greatest paradoxes in the desert West, residents, resorts and even cities live in constant battle with their arid, sandy surroundings.
+As one of the greatest paradoxes in the desert southwest, residents, resorts and even cities live in constant battle with their arid, sandy surroundings.
 Instead of embracing the environment that makes desert cities the fastest growing in the nation, people plant water-guzzling trees and shrubs and nurture lawns of thirsty turf grass.
 A week without water wilts leaves, burns grass, and sends petunias to the flower graveyard.

 Instead of landscaping yards with thirsty species from wetter climates, why not follow nature’s lead and bring the desert into the front yard?
 As the most bio-diverse ecosystems in North America, deserts boast hundreds of beautiful, long-blooming trees, shrubs and perennial flowers that thrive in extreme conditions.
 As an extra benefit, landscaping with native plants helps repair the environment and provide food and shelter for wildlife that might otherwise be displaced.